 How managers influence employee turnover

-So, when managers fail to show their appreciation, the employees lose their motivation.
-They’re also not committed or inspired to do their work, and, in time, will start looking for a position elsewhere.
-And a team comprised of underappreciated and looking for other work individuals will surely affect your business.
+So, when managers fail to show their appreciation, the employees lose motivation.
+They’re also not committed or inspired to do their work and, in time, will start looking for a position elsewhere.
+And a team comprised of underappreciated and looking for other work individuals will affect your business.

-They don’t communicate or has poor communication with team members
+Doesn’t communicate or have poor communication with the team

-So, if a manager isn’t available for their employees or don’t communicate and listen to them, they’ll most likely miss out on some valuable insights their team can provide.
-At the same time, their employees will most likely not communicate with them, further widening the rift between the manager and the team.
+So, if they are unavailable for their people or don’t communicate and listen to them, they’ll most likely miss out on some valuable insights their team can provide.
+At the same time, their employees will most likely not talk with them, further widening the rift.

-Another case of poor communication between the manager and the team is when the manager doesn’t provide realistic or clear directions.
-A manager is not just a boss, they’re also a guide and a leader to the team.
-If the manager doesn’t clearly define for the employees their responsibilities, it can lead to confusion among team members, leaving the work undone.
+Another case of poor communication between the manager and his subordinates is when the manager doesn’t provide realistic or clear directions.
+A manager is not just a boss; they are also a guide and a leader to their staff.
+If the manager doesn’t clearly define responsibilities, it can lead to confusion among members, leaving the work undone.

-Employees who feel suffocated with their manager will surely think about finding a different work environment.
-They would want an environment that would allow them to grow, accept and use their ideas, and will give them the freedom and trust that they didn’t feel with their previous manager.
+Employees who feel suffocated will surely think about finding a different work environment.
+They would want to be somewhere that would grow and accept them and will give them the freedom and trust that they didn’t feel with their previous manager.

-A common misconception of some managers is that because they are managers, they get to do less.
+A common misconception of some managers is that they get to do less.
 But, the opposite is true.
-A manager has more responsibilities on his/her plate.
-If a manager fails to recognize his or her own responsibilities, it causes the team to not function properly.
-In the long run, people resent these kinds of managers and just aim to not interact with them anymore.
+A manager has more responsibilities on their plate.
+If they fail to recognize those, it causes dysfunction.
+In the long run, people resent these managers and avoid interacting with them.

-Some people say, “People don’t leave jobs, they leave managers.”
-This may true in some cases, but sometimes, the reason why employees leave organizations can be a mixture of factors.
-Still, it’s important to know how managers in your organization can contribute to this decision.
+Some say that people don’t leave jobs; they leave managers.
+But sometimes, employees leave organizations due to various factors.
+Still, you must know how managers can contribute to this decision.